Germany Dress Code

 The dress code depends on the industry, with banking and finance being the most conservative.
 Dress neatly and conservatively.

-Men wear dark color suits and ties.
+Men wear dark colour suits and ties.
 Women usually wear dresses, suits, pantsuits or skirts and blouses.

 Caps, bandannas, athletic shoes, sweats, unkempt clothes, jeans, singlets, open shoes and thongs are never acceptable.
 If the wind was blowing, comb your hair before making the first contact at the reception.
 Do not carry a water bottle or coffee mug.
 Carry only a slim folder holding your job application documents and CVs.
 Do not chew anything.

-In Germany, how you dress is the one of the most important part in being hired
+In Germany, how you dress is one of the most important parts of being hired

 Other Germany Dress Code Info

-When you receive an invitation to the Germany job interview, apply for the Germany visa and Germany work permit.
+When you receive an invitation to the Germany job interview, apply for a Germany visa and Germany work permit.
 Start preparing yourself for a job interview Take a quick look at job interview tips and other job search skills pages.
-Check the job interview do's & don'ts.
+Check the job interview dos & don'ts.
 Find out why people are not hired for available jobs.

 Good luck with your Germany dress code!